postageapp/skein/README.md

 ### RPC

 An RPC client can make blocking or non-blocking calls.
-By default calls are non-blocking, but they can be made blocking by adding `!` to the end of the method name.
+By default calls are blocking, but they can be made non-blocking by adding `!` to the end of the method name.
 For example:

     client = Skein::Client.rpc('test_queue')

     client.request!(test: 'data')

+Note that non-blocking calls are fire-and-forget, there is no way of knowing if that operation succeeded or failed.